If you are in crisis, call Colorado Crisis Services: 1-844-493-8255. More resources: Crisis Resources.

 Boulder DBSA Meetings

-In-person meetings: second and fourth Sundays of every month at Unity of Boulder Church.
+In-person meetings: every Sunday Unity of Boulder Church.
 See below for further details.

-Our other meetings are being held online with Zoom.
+Our Thursday meetings are being held online with Zoom.
 Email boulderdbsa@gmail.com for details on joining the Zoom meetings.

 Day & Time: Sundays, 6:00-7:30 PM